ansys/pyaedt/doc/source/Resources/ClientServer.rst

 Windows Server
 ==============

-Here is an usage example for a Windows server:
+Here is a usage example for a Windows server:

 .. code:: python